thundercore/developers-portal/docs/deploy-your-own-game.md

 ## Getting Started
-First we have to setup [Metamask](https://metamask.io/).
-It will be our wallet and our access point to the Thunder network.
-For mobile, you can just download [ThunderHub]() and navigate to [the game](http://jiang-yifan.github.io) to see the end result of this tutorial.
+First we need to [get a wallet](wallet.md) to gain access to the Thunder network.
+With either [Metamask](https://metamask.io/) or [TrustWallet](https://trustwallet.com/) pointed to the Thunder RPC, navigate to [the completed game](http://jiang-yifan.github.io) and see the end result of this tutorial.

-Once we have this setup, all that is needed is to check out the [repo](https://github.com/jiang-yifan/jiang-yifan.github.io) and follow the instructions in the readme.
+To make your own version of the page, just check out the [repo](https://github.com/jiang-yifan/jiang-yifan.github.io) and follow the instructions in the readme.

 Congratulations!
 At the end of those instructions, you should be able to access the game with either